 By giving your team central places to retrieve information (whether that’s your CRM system or a collaboration hub like Teams or Slack), you help make them more efficient.
 And streamline your business processes.

 This was a big topic back in the summer when so many people suddenly transitioned to working from home.
 People wanted to know how they could protect people’s home computers and the business data that was now being accessed on it.

-Some CRM systems already had tools like access permission controls, IP restrictions, and on, there was a big push to implement and/or edit these to let people carry on working securely.
+Some CRM systems already had tools like user access and other permission controls, IP restrictions, and on, there was a big push to implement and/or edit these to let people carry on working securely.